THOMAS WALTER (TOM) KUNDIG, FAIA (1954-)

 1998 - aka Grey Point Cabin, Coeur d'Alene ID.
 Status unknown.

 1998 - The Carol Bobo Residence, aka Studio House, 970 NW Elford, Seattle WA.
 Commissioned 1993.
 Won a 2000 AIA Summit Western International Design Merit Award.
 Won a 1998 AIA Northwest and Pacific Region Design Honor Award.
 Won a 1997 AIA Seattle Honor Award.
-Built by Charter Construction.
+Built by Charter Construction; landscape design, Richard Haag; interiors, Janice Vickman.
 7200 sf.
 Sold in 2014 to Robert V. and Anne Gunderson.

-1998 - aka Leschi Residence Remodel, 414 34th Avenue South, in the Leschi area of Seattle WA.
+1998 - aka Leschi Residence Remodel, 414 34th Avenue South, Seattle WA.
+2562 sf.
 Sold to Bruno Lambert and Elizabeth Dunn.
-Built by dboone.
+Built by dboone; structural, Monte Clark.
 Bottom two photos by Benjamin Benschneider.
 Sold in 2005 to John and Leslie Breitner.
 Sold in 2010 to Wendy J. Aird.
 Sold in 2013 to Ann and Steve Phillips.

 1998 - The Joe and Karen Martinelli House, aka the Haro Strait House, 130 Carefree Way, Friday Harbor WA.
 Built by David Paulson Construction.
 Photos by Art Grice.
 Sold in 2005 to Yolande Jurzykowski.